Gospel (band): Brief reunion (2009–2010)

 In 2009, it was announced that Gospel had reunited.
 The band had written an album's worth of material, and originally planned on quietly releasing the album.
 However, the band changed plans and performed a benefit show for Matty "No Times" Messina, a tattoo artist and former Gospel roadie, who was in need of financial support to cover the medical costs of a liver transplant, on January 29, 2010.
-The band also revealed they were no longer signed to Level Plane, and that they were planning to release new music in March 2010.
-The band also released LIVIDII, a compilation of live performances of songs from 2004 to 2006, at the show.
+The band revealed they were no longer signed to Level Plane, and that they were planning to release new music in March 2010.
+The band released LIVIDII, a compilation of live performances of songs from 2004 to 2006, at the show.
 Another benefit show was played on April 24, 2010.

-The band also released a new single, "Tango", on June 14, 2010.
-The band attempted to work on an extended play, though this was never completed and the band split again, as, according to Adam Dooling, "We still weren't ready yet".
+The band released a new single, "Tango", on June 14, 2010.
+They attempted to work on an extended play, though this was never completed and the band split again, as, according to Adam Dooling, "We still weren't ready yet".

-Second reunion (2018–2021)
+Second reunion, The Loser and MVDM (2018–present)

 Gospel decided to reunite in 2018 after reconnecting with each other again at the wedding of Matty "No Times" Messina in New York, and with some encouragement from Roseboom's father.
 They initially planned to finish "The Magic Volume of Dark Matter", but instead ended up writing new material.

 In January 2019, The Moon Is a Dead World was remastered by Josh Bonati and reissued on double vinyl, along with updated artwork, by Repeater Records.
 Later that August, Gospel announced they would be reuniting for a one-off performance at the Saint Vitus Bar in Brooklyn in September, which sold out.
-The band also played some highly anticipated new songs at the show.
+The band played some highly anticipated new songs at the show.

-The Loser and MVDM (2021–present)

 In November 2021, Gospel announced their first album in 17 years, The Loser, having already released the single "S.R.O." in October 2021.
 The song was produced by Kurt Ballou and features him playing the saxophone.
 The Loser was given a release date of May 13, 2022.

 The band performed a benefit show in Brooklyn on January 16, 2022, for Vincent Roseboom's daughter, Alina, who had been diagnosed with pediatric cancer.

 On April 20, 2022, the band released another single for the album, "Deerghost".
 Upon its release, The Loser received positive reviews.

 On July 11, 2022, Gospel finally released "The Magic Volume of Dark Matter" under the name MVDM: The Magical Volumes Vol.1: The Magick Volume of Dark Madder.